 Dubbing and voice-overs

-Recording a voice-over consists of adding a voice speaking a foreign language to a video.
-Dubbing consists of replacing the original voice with the foreign language-speaking voice.
+Recording a voice-over consists of adding a foreign-speaker’s voice to a video.
+Dubbing consists of replacing the original voice in a video with the foreign language-speaking voice.
 This involves lip-sync during the translation phase, in order to adapt the vocabulary and the length and number of words in the target language to the actors’ or participants’ lip movements.
 This ensures words pronounced and lip movements remain in sync.

 Dubbing and voice-over translation process